lucmsilva651/random-img-api/README.md

 Please read this carefully if you are really going to use this:
 - Images are being served on a 1:1 aspect ratio, with the resolution being 300x300 by default.
 Feel free to change this if you want.
 - Ignore the sample images.
 These are only meant to be on my personal README.
+- Only requests from GitHub's Camo service are allowed.

 ## License
 2025 Lucas Gabriel (lucmsilva) - BSD 3-Clause